lennartkerkvliet/statutes/internal-regulations.md

 ### Financial Report {#bureau-financial-report}

-The Treasurer is required to submit an annual financial report to a General Assembly, and interim financial reports for every other General Assembly.
+The Treasurer is required to submit an annual financial report to a General Assembly at the first GA in the second half of the financial year, and interim financial reports for every other General Assembly.

 The financial reports must include a list of organisations in good standing with the Federation, and the date on which every member organisation in good standing fulfilled an annual membership fee obligation used to determine good standing.
 The financial report must also include the current balance of all bank accounts.